apache/pulsar/site2/docs/functions-debugging.md

 ### list

-List all Pulsar functions running under a specific tenant and namespace.
+List all Pulsar Functions running under a specific tenant and namespace.

 **Usage**